kalikichandu/Python/Python-SQL Server/README.md

-Connecting to Sql Server from Python using Pyodbc Module.
+Python Program to Connect to Sql Server using Pyodbc Module.